In this tutorial, I will show you how to integrate Tailwind CSS 4 into your Django project.

 }

-1. We add the above frontend/build to STATICFILES_DIRS so Django can find the static assets built by our Webpack (img, font and others)
+frontend/buildtoSTATICFILES_DIRSso Django can find the static assets built by our Webpack (img, font and others) - We add

 Update django_tailwind_app/urls.py